Liam Watson (footballer)

-Liam Watson (born 21 May 1970) is an English former professional footballer and current manager of Southport Football Club.
+Liam Watson (born 21 May 1970) is an English former professional footballer and current club director of Southport Football Club.

 Playing career

 Professional career

 Having plied his trade at Maghull and Burscough, Watson finally made his mark at Warrington Town where John Beck signed him for Preston North End for a fee of £60,000.
 This smashed Warrington Town's transfer fee received record which had only been set a few weeks earlier when Neil Whalley also moved to Deepdale for just £25,000.
 He scored in his début after replacing the injured Micky Norbury in a 5–2 win over Rotherham United on 27 March 1993 and then netted again in his next two appearances against Port Vale and Huddersfield Town.
 They would turn out to be the only three goals he would score for Preston but went on to make six more appearances before a serious injury cut short his professional footballing career.